 Janneth Gil is a Colombian-born New Zealander photographer and Engineer who recently finished a Master of Fine Arts, majoring in photography, at the University of Canterbury.
 Gil uses a broad range of artistic processes as a tool for social change and wellbeing, including photography, collaborative practices, and community engagement.

-She truly believes in helping others with her skills and uses her photography as a tool for social change to empower, teach, or simply help people to better understand others.
-Through her photography, Janneth depicts people and their interactions with others and their environment, exploring cultures, societal norms and the conflict between perceptions, emotions and reality.
-Her own social photography-based projects include Our Voices www.ourvoices.co.nz depicting the life stories of a group of people living with disability in Ōtautahi/Christchurch, and Void.
-Void is largely drawn from Janneth’s autobiographical narratives exploring themes and ideas about identity construction and transculturalism in the context of immigration.
+Gil’s aim is to encourage the community towards considering dialogue, tolerance, and inclusivity in the face of adversity and hardship.
+She believes in helping others with her skills and her photography as a tool for social change, and as a mechanism through which to empower, teach, and help people to better understand others.
+Her social photography-based projects include Our Voices (www.ourvoices.co.nz) depicting the life stories of a group of people living with disability in Ōtautahi/Christchurch and Void.
+Void is largely drawn from Janneth’s autobiographical narratives exploring themes and ideas about identity construction and trans culturalism in the context of immigration.

 Photo Credit: Sol Gil